x42en/sysplant/docs/contribute/installation.md

 - lazydoc to auto-generate markdown doc from DocString
 - mkdocs to auto-generate html page from basic markdown structure and lazydoc output
-- mkdocs-awesome-pages-plugin in order to have a beautiful theme ;)
+- mkdocs-awesome-pages-plugin in order to have a beautiful theme :wink:

 ## Adapt code exceptions
 If you are using vscode along with poetry you can find inside `pyproject.toml` some exclusion on Google style code.
 If you need to add some extras ones [here](http://www.pydocstyle.org/en/6.2.2/error_codes.html) is the Error codes.